RootHarold/Lycoris/python/README.md

 **getHiddenLayer**(pos) | The parameter pos starts at index 0. | **pos**: The number of the layer needed. | Returns a vector of nodes in a specific layer of the best individual.
 `@staticmethod`<br/>**version**() |  |  | Returns version information and copyright information.

-The funtion used to import the pre-trained model (`from LycorisNet import loadModel`):
+The funtion used to import the pre-trained model (`from LycorisNet import loadModel, loadViaString`):

 Function | Description |  Inputs | Returns
 -|-|-|-